 01223 766 166

-Amy is a Visiting Research Fellow at the MRC Cognition and Brain Sciences Unit, funded by a College Research Fellowship held at Emmanuel College, University of Cambridge.
+Amy is a Programme Leader Track Scientist at the MRC Cognition and Brain Sciences Unit, University of Cambridge and a Fellow at St. John's College, University of Cambridge.
+She leads the Digital Mental Health programme at the MRC CBU.

-She completed an MA in Natural Sciences at the University of Cambridge before joining the University of Oxford to obtain her DPhil in Experimental Psychology, for which she was award the BPS Award for Outstanding Doctoral Research 2019 and the Understanding Society Young Researcher Prize 2019.
-During her time at Oxford she was also nominated for the ‘Best Tutor’ award at the Oxford Student Union’s Annual Teaching Awards.
+Previous to joining the MRC CBU, Amy completed an MA in Natural Sciences at the University of Cambridge before joining the University of Oxford to obtain her DPhil in Experimental Psychology, for which she was awarded the BPS Award for Outstanding Doctoral Research 2019.

-Vuorre, M., ORBEN, A. , Przybylski, A. (In Press) There is no evidence that associations between adolescents’ digital technology engagement and mental health problems have increased, Clinical Psychological Science [Open Access]
+Vuorre, M., ORBEN, A. , Przybylski, A. (2021) There is no evidence that associations between adolescents’ digital technology engagement and mental health problems have increased, Clinical Psychological Science, 9(5), 823-835 [Open Access]

 ORBEN, A. , Weinstein, N., Przybylski, A.K.
 (2020) Only holistic and iterative change will fix digital technology research, Psychological Inquiry, 31(3), 235-241 [Open Access]